"People who work for money are no good. People who work for honor are also no good. That leaves only one reason: Love!"

 Maniwa Houou when he's possessed by Shikizaki Kiki.
 Togame even points out the fact that Nanami isn't the only one capable of such a thing when she and Shichika come upon the aftermath.

 Shichika himself.
 Or at least, if not an entire city, dozens (if not hundreds) of soldiers, plus eleven Elite Mooks, plus a Dragon.
 And at the very end, he punches a castle in half.

 Power Copying: Nanami can learn other people's techniques after seeing them once and master them after seeing them twice.
 She does this in order to become weaker.
 Her instinctive skills are so perfect that anything she might learn can only be called a step down.

 Punny Name: The title is a pun on the katanagari ("sword hunt") issued by Toyotomi Hideyoshi, which stripped peasants of their weapons to prevent an uprising.
-However in this case, Shichika and Togame are hunting for a group of swords.
+However, in this case, Shichika and Togame are literally hunting for a group of swords.
 There's also the fact that gatari can be read as "story" (making the title literally mean Sword Story), similar to Isin's other series Bakemonogatari.

 Rapunzel Hair: Almost every plot-significant character in the series has hair down to their ankles.